 The PKE is wired directly to the Viper 3606V via the D2d port and effectively becomes an additional remote for the alarm.

-One of my gripes with the PKE is that it can drain the vehicles battery if left on over a few days.
-As this was a courier van I wired the PKE to turn on with the ignition, this way it does not put a drain on the vans battery when it is sitting.
+One of my gripes with the PKE is that it can drain the battery of the vehicle if left on over a few days.
+As this was a courier van I wired the PKE to turn on with the ignition, this way it does not put a drain on the van’s battery when it is sitting.
 The alarm chirps to confirm the PKE is now active.

 The PKE will only lock the doors and arm the alarm if all the doors are shut and the proximity remote goes out of range.
 Alarm chirps are programmed as on for audible confirmation.